Eltaurus-Lt/CourseDump2022/README.md

 ## Settings

-### Basic settings
+### Basic

 ![image](https://github.com/user-attachments/assets/cb0f8d77-7101-4b4e-819d-f964d5516c81)

 1. **Download media**: Enables downloading images, audio, and video files associated with a Memrise course
 2. **Extra fields**: Enables downloading all fields found in a course.
 Typical examples include "part of speech", "sample sentence", "transcription", "literal translation", etc. The labels for each field can be found in the downloaded `.csv` file.
 Turning this option off will limit fields to the basic set of the "Learnable", "Definition", "Audio", "Video", and "Tags" (the latter three can be also excluded by the respective settings)
-3. **Level tags**: Enables saving level structure of a Memrise course in a separate column in the format `course_name::level##` automatically converted to [hierarchical tags](https://docs.ankiweb.net/editing.html?highlight=tags#using-tags) when imported in Anki
+3. **Level tags**: EAppends an additional column that Memrise course level structure in the format `course_name::level##`, which is automatically converted to [hierarchical tags](https://docs.ankiweb.net/editing.html?highlight=tags#using-tags) in Anki during import
-4. **Anki import prompt**: Enables a popup leading to this readme page after each download.
+4. **Anki import prompt**: Enables a popup leading to the current readme page after each download.
 If you are reading this, you already successfully found your way here and might want to turn it off

-### Advanced settings
+### Advanced

 ![image](https://github.com/user-attachments/assets/f90301a8-538a-44b6-9ffb-734b4e5f5bc8)

 5. **Learnable IDs**: Appends an additional column to the course spreadsheet containing a unique ID for each item.
 Can be used to manage duplicates inside Anki (if imported into the sorting field), or to cross-reference against other Memrise data downloaded separately, such as [archived mems](https://github.com/Eltaurus-Lt/MemDump)
-6. **Video files**: Allows excluding video files from a download: when turned off overwrites `Download media` setting for video files while leaving images and audio files unaffected (has no effect if the `Download media` toggle is turned off)
+6. **Video files**: Allows excluding video files from a download: when turned off overwrites the `Download media` setting for video files while leaving images and audio unaffected (has no effect if the `Download media` toggle is turned off)
 7. **Skip media download**: Allows skipping media files during the file download phase.
 In contrast to the `Download media` setting, does not remove the respective columns from the spreadsheet when turned off.
-Can be helpful if a course spreadsheet needs to be updated by downloading it with different settings without downloading the whole media folder again.
+Can be helpful if a course spreadsheet needs to be recompiled with different settings without downloading the whole media folder again
-8. **Course metadata**: In addition to the course spreadsheet and media downloads three meta files: an `info.md` file containing text description of a course, a course thumbnail image, and a course author's avatar.
-When turned off, the course's spreadsheet and media folder (when applicable) will be placed directly into the Chrome download folder, instead of being bundeled together with meta files in a separate course folder.
+8. **Course metadata**: In addition to the course spreadsheet and media enables downloading three metadata files: an `info.md` file containing text description of a course, the course's thumbnail image, and the course author's avatar.
+When turned off, the `.csv` spreadsheet and respective media folder (when applicable) will be placed directly into the Chrome download folder, instead of being bundled together with meta files in a separate course folder

 ## Discussion
 If you encounter errors, have further questions regarding the extension, or need any help with using the downloaded materials in Anki, please leave a comment in this thread: [An alternative to Memrise2Anki](https://forums.ankiweb.net/t/an-alternative-to-memrise2anki-support-thread/30084)